 Private/alternative loans are loans through private agencies (i.e. a bank) that are willing to lend to students for education purposes.
 These loans are unsubsidized and typically allow the student to defer the payments until after they graduate or drop below half-time status.

 What benefits am I eligible for if I am a veteran of the U.S. Armed Forces?

-Contact your local Veterans Affairs Office, www.gibill.va.gov or visit the Office of Financial Aid for more information on receiving VA Benefits.
+Contact your local Veterans Affairs Office, www.gibill.va.gov or visit the Veteran's Benefits Office for more information on receiving VA Benefits.

 How do I find a job on campus?

 All students who show a work study award on their financial aid award letter may apply for jobs on campus.
-Job postings are listed online as well as outside the Financial Aid Office on our bulletin board.
+Job postings are listed online.
 We give supervisors the right to accept or decline a current worker who plans on returning for the following year.

 Are Work Study earnings taxable?